How are you feeling? What’s on your mind?

 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.
 (Philippians 4:8, emphasis added)

 Two verses earlier Paul instructs us to “not be anxious about anything” (Philippians 4:6).
-In verse seven he instructs us to “let our requests be made known to God” because hope-saturated, heart-guarding peace results from trusting God’s promises, like “ask, and it will be given to you” (Matthew 7:7).
-And then in verse 8 he lists all these hopeful destinations and instructs us to “think about these things.”
+Then he instructs us to “let [our] requests be made known to God” because hope-saturated, heart-guarding peace results from trusting God’s promises, like “ask, and it will be given to you” (Matthew 7:7).
+And then in verse 8 he lists all these hopeful destinations and instructs us to “think about these things” (Philippians 4:8).

 In other words, the mind must be directed.
 If we want to be happy, our trust must have its sights set on the right destination.

 That’s why Bible reading, memorizing, and prayer are so important.
 Prayerful Bible meditation directs our trust engine toward the right destinations (God’s promises, 2 Peter 1:4), which causes our hope to abound and us to experience “joy and peace in believing” (Romans 15:13).
 And this makes us more able to “take every thought captive to obey Christ” (2 Corinthians 10:5).